13 miles or 20.9km

 Click here for a map of the route.

-This, like all the sections of the Fife Coastal Path listed, can be cut into shorter walks.
-See the pdf map for details, or find out how to purchase a copy via our website.
+Like all the sections of the Fife Coastal Path this can be cut into shorter walks.

 This section of the Fife Coastal Path takes in the urban and industrial areas of Methil and Leven, as well as the quaint and historic villages and stunning beaches of the East Neuk.